⚡ Quick Review: Subroutines

 Python vs. Pseudocode Subroutines

 If you code in Python, you use the def keyword to create every single subroutine.
-However, Cambridge pseudocode strictly forces you to categorize your subroutines into two different types depending on whether they return data or not.
+However, pseudocode strictly forces you to categorize your subroutines into two different types depending on whether they return data or not.

-| Concept | 🐍 Python (Wrong for Exams) | 📘 Cambridge Pseudocode (Correct) |
+| Concept | 🐍 Python (Wrong for Exams) | 📘 Standard Pseudocode (Correct) |

 |---|---|---|